bill-mca/cybernetic-stream-table/task-list.md

 I feel that the physical component has reached MVP level.
 There are a couple of different directions I could take to finalise the design of the physical component but I think, at most, it'd take a day's work to polish it off.
 The microcotroller that I used to build my bluetooth defence Axolotl could already animate the actuation component of the table, so I won't start work on the motor controller yet.
 My main concern is that the strength of flow that I have is insuffiecient to rework the sand into a diversity of geomorphic features but I still need to do more testing before making a call on that.
 As it is, the table is good enough to start collecting photos for the computer vision component, so I will start developing the sensing (computer vision) part of the project now.

+### 20th of May
+- Did an hour of planning
+- Did two hours in the lab
+- Figured out what height the photos need to be taken from with the RPi - about 700mm above the bed of the table
+- Took a set of test photos to do computer vision on
+- Bodgeyed up a pole mount for the RPi that allows it to see the whole table.

 ## Future (what I'm aiming to do when)

-### 20th of May
-- Aim to do 4 hrs
-- Maybe show it to some Peter Cullen trust people?
-They would be the intended user base for the CST.
-- Revise the project plan and make sure that the time estimated still matches with the time available.
-- Test sticking wood to stainless steel with silastic.
-- Figure out what height the photos need to be taken from with the RPi.
-- Think about options for mounting the Rpi.

 ### 21st of May
 - Aim to do 8 hrs
-- Get some test photos to do computer vision on.
+- Test sticking wood to stainless steel with silastic.
 - Write some computer vision code.

 ### 22nd of May